 Adempas side effects

-Tell your doctor if you have any side effect that bothers you or that does not go away.
-These are not all the possible side effects.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

 Other drugs may interact with riociguat, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 - Your pharmacist can provide more information about Adempas.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.